 Geospatial technology involves GPS (global positioning systems), GIS (geographical information systems), and RS (remote sensing).
 This technology offers a radically different way in which we produce and use maps required to manage our communities and industries.

 Types of spatial technologies used in industry applications:

 Remote Sensing: satellite imagery and geospatial data collected from satellite sensors or airborne cameras.
 Some commercial satellite image can produce details of 30 centimeters.
 Satellite imagery greatly enhances a GIS mapping project and serves as a source of information and data to support analysis and classification for geospatial assessment and modeling.

 Geographic Information Systems (GIS): mapping tools for analysis of geospatial data which is georeferenced.
-GIS can be used to supports environmental management for natural hazards and disasters, global climate change, natural resources, wildlife, land cover and many other applications.
+GIS can be used to support environmental management for natural hazards and disasters, global climate change, natural resources, wildlife, land cover and many other applications.

 Global Positioning System (GPS): satellite-based navigation system made up of a network of 24 satellites placed into orbit to collect coordinates locations.